The WRAP (Wishes, Risks, Appreciations, Puzzles) Retrospective

 TeamRetro-Fun-Retrospective-Idea-WRAP-CR-image

-Suggested Icebreaker questions for WRAP Retrospective
+Suggested Icebreaker questions for WRAP retrospective

 • When do you find yourself wishing for something?